hellbox/srob-migration/content/reviews/sitting-in-the-middle-of-a-clock.md

-name = "Sitting in the middle of a clock" title = "Sitting in the middle of a clock" dek = "Mairead Case's debut novel \"is a love story if a love story means trying to become someone who doesn\u2019t always feel shut off.\"" type = "Review"facebookauto = "Mattilda Bernstein Sycamore calls Mairead Case's debut novel, See You in the Morning, a story about living in a permanent state of between-ness." twitterauto = ".@mbsycamore says @maireadcase's debut novel is about living in a permanent state of between-ness." reviews_byline = ["writers/mattilda-bernstein-sycamore.md"] reviews_books = ["books/see-you-in-the-morning.md"]
+name = "Sitting in the middle of a clock" title = "Sitting in the middle of a clock" dek = "Mairead Case's debut novel \"is a love story if a love story means trying to become someone who doesn\u2019t always feel shut off.\"" type = "Review" facebookauto = "Mattilda Bernstein Sycamore calls Mairead Case's debut novel, See You in the Morning, a story about living in a permanent state of between-ness." twitterauto = ".@mbsycamore says @maireadcase's debut novel is about living in a permanent state of between-ness." reviews_byline = ["writers/mattilda-bernstein-sycamore.md"] reviews_books = ["books/see-you-in-the-morning.md"]